Porcelain Veneers to Enhance Your Smile

 Good candidates for veneers must be healthy and free of issues like periodontal (gum) disease and tooth decay.
 Since veneers are strictly a cosmetic treatment, they cannot be used to treat a seriously-damaged tooth.
 If your tooth is cracked or damaged, you may need a dental crown to cover it up and protect it.
 Patients who grind or clench their teeth should get a night guard before receiving veneers, since clenching and grinding can crack or damage the porcelain.
 Non-smokers are also preferred.
-To find out if you’re a good candidate, contact the team at Enamel Dentistry for a consultation.
+To find out if you’re a good candidate, contact the team at Enamel Dentistry in Austin TX for a consultation.

 Does Age Matter When It Comes To Veneers?

 No. No matter how old (or young) you are, you may be a good candidate for veneers as long as you have a healthy mouth.
 To get veneers, you must be free of major oral health problems like damaged and decayed teeth or periodontal (gum) disease.
 You must also not have any major issues with teeth alignment, and a healthy bite.
 As long as you meet these qualifications, you’re a good candidate for veneers.